giantswarm/docs/src/content/ui-api/kubectl-gs/template-cluster.md

 - `--pods-cidr` (optional and non CAPI AWS) - CIDR applied to the pods.
 If this isn't provided, the installation default will be applied.
 - `--label` (optional and non CAPI AWS) - workload cluster label in the form of `key=value`.
 Can be specified multiple times.
 - `--service-priority` (optional and non CAPI AWS) - [Service priority]({{< relref "/advanced/labelling-workload-clusters#service-priority" >}}) of the cluster (one of: `highest`, `medium`, or `lowest`; default: `highest`).
-- `--release-branch` (optional, non CAPI AWS and Azure only) - The Giant Swarm [releases repository](https://github.com/giantswarm/releases) branch to use to look up the workload cluster release set via the `--release` flag (default: `master`).
+- `--release-branch` (optional and non CAPI AWS and Azure only) - The Giant Swarm [releases repository](https://github.com/giantswarm/releases) branch to use to look up the workload cluster release set via the `--release` flag (default: `master`).
 - `--control-plane-az` (optional) - Availability zone(s) of the control plane instance(s).
 - `--output` (optional) - The name of the file to write the output to instead of stdout.